bottlepy/bottle/docs/tutorial.rst

         else:
             return "<p>Login failed.</p>"

 In this example the ``/login`` URL is linked to two distinct callbacks, one for GET requests and another for POST requests.
 The first one displays a HTML form to the user.
 The second callback is invoked on a form submission and checks the login credentials the user entered into the form.
-The use of :attr:`BaseRequest.forms` is further described in the :ref:`tutorial-request` section.
+The use of :attr:`Request.forms <BaseRequest.forms> is further described in the :ref:`tutorial-request` section.

 .. rubric:: Special Methods: HEAD and ANY